A T T A C H E M E N T

 Research psychologists have categorized four different attachment styles in adult intimate relationships that take shape in childhood and function throughout life.
-Rad Hourani draws inspiration from this in creating a series of four sculptures.
-In using objects equated with that of physical protection and in connection with the psychological attachment styles of individuals, the crossover between theoretical notion and that of real life implications is made possible.
+Rad Hourani draws inspiration from this when creating a series of four sculptures.
+In using objects equated with physical protection and in connection with the psychological attachment styles of individuals, the crossover between theoretical notions and their real-life implications is made possible.

-An “avoidant” individual struggles with vulnerability, in order to protect themselves from potential injury.
+An "avoidant" individual struggles with vulnerability in order to protect themselves from potential injury.
 Avoiding conflict, they prefer long-distance relationships so as to maintain their independence.
-Often dissatisfied with their marital relationship and comfortable in non-committal sexual activities, they tend to lack expressions of tenderness. ”AVOID” highlights our use of gloves, which act as protection from potential harm.
-Worn as a pair, but presented as separates, the analogy of an uncommitted couple materializes itself.
-Here, the fingers do not cross, illustrating one’s lack to depend, whilst the covered hands represent the inability to reveal oneself and express emotion.
+Often dissatisfied with their marital relationship and comfortable with non-committal sexual activities, they tend to lack expressions of tenderness.
+"AVOID" highlights our use of gloves, which act as protection from potential harm.
+Worn as a pair but presented as separate, the analogy of an uncommitted couple materializes itself.
+Here, the fingers do not cross, illustrating one's lack of dependence, while the covered hands represent the inability to reveal oneself and express emotion.

-As for the “anxious” individual, they are in constant need of attention, affection and desire the approval of others.
+As for the "anxious" individual, they are in constant need of attention, affection, and the approval of others.
 Yearning for reassurance, they seek sexual intimacy.
-Albeit oftentimes found in relationships, most remain unsatisfied by their choice in partner.
-The zipper in “ATTACH” depicts the contradiction between the state of being single or in a couple and the signs of dependence, expressing one’s anxiety of abandonment.
-A zipper is an intricate and cluttered device, similar to an individual’s inner struggle with emotion, often revealing in an excessive and invasive way, evoking a reluctance to listen, whilst being hyper-vigilant to signs of conflict as a possibility of rupture.
+Albeit oftentimes found in relationships, most remain unsatisfied by their choice of partner.
+The zipper in "ATTACH" depicts the contradiction between the state of being single or in a couple and the signs of dependence, expressing one's anxiety about abandonment.
+A zipper is an intricate and cluttered device, similar to an individual's inner struggle with emotion, often revealing in an excessive and invasive way, evoking a reluctance to listen while being hyper-vigilant to signs of conflict as a possibility of rupture.

 These four artworks further inspire questions of: